msyamkumar/cs220-f21-projects/p12/README.md

 **Note:** Your output should be a **str** representing the **name** of this institution.

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** The highest-ranked institution in Germany is the institution from Germany with `National Rank` of 1.

 ### #Q9: In the year 2019-2020, list all the institutions in the USA ranked better than the highest-ranked institution in Germany.

 **Note:** Your output should be an **list** containing all institutions in USA which are ranked better than the best ranking institution in Germany for the year 2019-2020.
 By *better ranked*, we refer to institutions with a lower value under the `“World Rank”` column.

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** You can use your answer from Q8 here.
 You then need to make a list of all the institutions from USA with a better `World Rank` than that institution in the year 2019-2020.